rwth-acis/Virtual-Agents-Framework/Documentation/manual/adaptive-gaze.md

 To make an agent look more life like it can automatically look at objects in front of him, swerve between the objects, idle in between and pick up on sudden interest changes, like objects that start to move.
 To get this functionally the <xref:i5.VirtualAgents.AdaptiveGaze> component needs to be added to the agent.
 The automatic gaze is automatically overwritten if a <xref:i5.VirtualAgents.AgentTasks.AgentAnimationTask> is played on the head layer of the agent and will be reactivated when the animation ends.
+The selection of a gaze Target can also be overwritten, so that the agent looks constantly at the object specified in <xref:i5.VirtualAgents.AdaptiveGaze.OverwriteGazeTarget>.

 ## Algorithm
 The agent checks if there are any <xref:i5.VirtualAgents.AdaptiveGazeTarget>s in front of him and then checks if they are seeable.